 These options serve as alternatives to the emergency department (ED) and should be attempted first unless the situation is life-threatening.
 Options become more limited once a person enters the ED.

-Customer Services staff can address the following issues:
+Member Services staff can address the following issues:

 Crisis intervention, including referral to mobile crisis services